 Some companies have responded to the survey’s findings in illustrative ways.
 When insurance giant Fidelity learned that 22 percent of repeat calls relate to problems prompted by the reason for the original call, they began suggesting next steps to online customers going through certain processes to mitigate the need for those repeat calls.
 For example, customers who change their addresses often come back to order new checks or need information about homeowners’ or renters’ insurance.
 Since enacting this policy, 25 percent of Fidelity’s self-service transactions come from “next issue” prompts and calls have dropped by five percent.
 Viewing the Customer Effort Score as a primary metric gauging customer experience can guide managers more accurately in retention and loyalty-building efforts.

-Fortunately, CEPs are cost-effective solutions to improve customer experience that many companies can implement.
+Fortunately, Customer Service Platforms are cost-effective solutions to improve customer experience that many companies can implement.
 In fact, they are rapidly becoming the norm in customer experience management across all industries–from IBM to Buffalo Wild Wings.
 You can read all about them in this post here.
-For those strapped for time, the short description is that CEPs combine AI, bots, agent handling, and advanced analytics to…
+For those strapped for time, the short description is that Customer Service Platforms combine AI, bots, agent handling, and advanced analytics to:

-- • Message with customers on any channel (SMS, web chat, social media, etc.)
+- • Message with customers on any channel (SMS, web chat, social media, Apple Business Chat etc.)

 - • Capture data from all customers’ end-to-end journeys, wrap it all up with a nice bow and provide comprehensible information whenever it’s needed.

 - • Manage CSAT through constant analysis of customer sentiment mid-conversation.
 If things go sideways with a bot or agent, a manager can instantly jump in to take over messaging and resolve the situation.

 - • Pick up on patterns and anticipate customer needs through machine learning.